Bishal-joshi/Bishal-joshi/README.md

 - 👀 I’m a computer engineer and my github will contribute to an open source so that the knowledge is free for everyone
 - 🌱 I’m currently developing things...
 - .......Coming Soon..............
-- 💞️ I’m looking to collaborate on interested things
+- 💞️ I’m looking to collaborate on Tech Evolution For The Future
 - 📫 How to reach me is through bishaljoshi8858@gmail.com.
 <!---
 Bishal-joshi/Bishal-joshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.